jsuites/jsuites/content/docs/v4/javascript-calendar.md

-### Basic date input
+### How to create an HTML calendar input

-Create a basic date and time input using pure JavaScript.
+Create a basic HTML date and time input using pure JavaScript.